On This Page:

 6. Provide UMass Amherst IT with an Incident Report

-You must contact UMass Amherst IT if Identity Finder finds any personally identifiable information, if UMass Amherst IT first contacted you about this incident, or if you cannot rule out the presence of sensitive data on this device.
+You must contact UMass Amherst IT if Spirion finds any personally identifiable information, if UMass Amherst IT first contacted you about this incident, or if you cannot rule out the presence of sensitive data on this device.

 If you have completed a preliminary analysis, these are some general recommendations based on the most common findings.
 For additional information, contact firstname.lastname@example.org.